We also offer an accelerated 1.5 year Master of Public Health (Practice).

 Our Master of Public Health students come from a variety of fields, including medicine and allied health, biomedical and laboratory-based sciences, nutrition, occupational and environmental health, health promotion, social sciences, education, communications, business and management.

-  Note: It is possible to exit this course with a Graduate Certificate in Public Health or a Graduate Diploma in Public Health once you have completed certain units.
+You can exit this course with a Graduate Certificate in Public Health or a Graduate Diploma in Public Health once you have completed certain units.
 Other certificates and diplomas may also be available in combination with this course.

 Please refer to the handbook for additional course overview information.

 How this course will make you industry ready